Dionysius Vattasseril: Bishopric

 The Malankara Association meeting which convened at Parumala Seminary on 2 December 1902 nominated Fr.
 Geevarghese and Kochuparampil Paulose Ramban (later Malankara Metropolitan of the "Bava Kakshi" or the Patriarch faction in the Malankara Syrian Church) to the office of Metropolitan Bishop.
 On 2 November 1903 (the first Feast day of St. Gregorios), Fr.
 Geevarghese Malpan was blessed as a Ramban (monk) at Parumala Seminary by Dionysius V (Pulikkottil Joseph Dionysius II).
 Following this, he moved to the Old Seminary.
 The Malankara Association meeting of 14 February 1908 officially elected him along with Kochuparampil Paulose Ramban for consecration as Metropolitan.
 In the same year, the Patriarch of Antioch Ignatius Abded Aloho II asked the two elected monks to reach Jerusalem during the Great Lent for the ordination.
 The two-week-long journey began on 13 April 1908.
 The party which also included Kallasseril Punnoose Ramban (later Catholicos Geevarghese II), Karottuveetil Fr.
 Yuyakkim (later Metropolitan Yuyakkim Ivanios) and Dn.
 Mathews Paret (later Mathews Ivanios) arrived at Jerusalem on 23 April (Holy Saturday).
 After some delay, the Patriarch Ignatius Abded Aloho II arrived from Turkey.
 On 31 May 1908, the ordination took place at Sehion House (where Jesus had the Last Supper).
 Fr.
 Geevarghese was enthroned as Geevarghese Dionysius Metropolitan by the patriarch.
 The ceremony was attended by representatives of Coptic and Greek Orthodox Churches.
-Dionysius was appointed as the Bishop of the Malankara Church in general and as the assistant to the Malankara Metropolitan Dionysius V The newly ordained bishop served as the Assistant Malankara Metropolitan for almost a year.
+Dionysius was appointed as the Bishop of the Malankara Church in general and as the assistant to the Malankara Metropolitan Dionysius V The newly ordained bishop served as the Assistant Malankara Metropolitan for almost a year; he became Malankara Metropolitan in 1909.